haranychan/homepage/content/en/event/04_GECCO2023/index.md

   # postcode: '94305'
   # country: United States

-summary: The Genetic and Evolutionary Computation Conference Companion (GECCO 2023)
+summary: The Genetic and Evolutionary Computation Conference (GECCO 2023)
 abstract: "I will give a poster presentation entitled \"Utilizing the Expected Gradient in Surrogate-assisted Evolutionary Algorithms\" at GECCO 2023, a refereed international conference."

 # Talk start and end times.